kant/android-mvp/README.md

 # MVP Framework for Android Applications

-This framework is an Android-Framework to get Dependency Injection and MVP working smoothly together.
-It's mainly for dagger2 but you can use it with other DI libraries too, it's not depending on any.
+This framework is an Android-Framework for MVP.
+The Demo shows how to use it in combination with dependency

 Dependencies:
 Android Support-Library v22.2.0